 The Seoul city government calculated how much a private vehicle costs a year and how it would be if someone would just the car-sharing service instead: If you use your car twice a week two hours each time, you’re able to save up to 2.56 million KRW (around USD 2,300) with using the car-sharing service instead.
 If you use your car five times a week, then you save around 2 million KRW (USD 1,800).
 There’s no insurance to pay, no car to buy, in conclusion, you just pay what you really use.

 Seoul City chose Kia’s Ray, a very compact city car and a modern design, and a Hyundai Sonata as a hybrid.
-The Ray is a electric vehicle.
-However, there are no details how long the cars can be used, how many kilometers they can run and most importantly, if they can be picked up and left at any spot inside of Seoul.
+The Ray is an electric vehicle.
+However, there are no details how long the cars can be used, how many kilometers they can run and most importantly, if they can be picked up and left at any spot in Seoul.

-The service can be used via internet or smartphone and the usage fee can be paid with a credit card.
-That makes it very convenient.
+The service can be used via internet or smartphone and the usage fee is paid with a credit card.
+That makes car-sharing in Seoul very convenient.
 It’s possible to make a reservation two hours in advance and the automatic response system will lead you to the nearest car.

 Take a look at this map of the distribution of vehicles:

-Honestly, it looks quite poor.
+Honestly, car-sharing Seoul’s distribution looks still quite poor.
 Most areas have only one car.
 A day before opening of the service, I passed by Yongsan Station and Seoul Station but I couldn’t see any preparations for that.
 Behind the Seoul Station is a parking place with around 20 EV cars, which is another private car-sharing service (also Kia Ray).
 I believe that most of the people don’t even know that the service exists.

 The Solution for Urban Transportation?

 A lot of people believe that electric vehicles, self-driving cars and car-sharing are the solution to our traffic jams.
 But that’s wrong.
 It’s all about geometry: A car uses more space to transport a person/persons than public transport does use.
-Just take a look at the following comparison and you may understand how essential public transport is and that it cannot be replaced by car-sharing.
+Just take a look at the following comparison and you may understand how essential public transport is and that it cannot be replaced by a car-sharing service.